G1OJS/SARK100-Firmware/docs/index.md

 My version of the firmware is now on this site in [this folder](https://github.com/G1OJS/G1OJS-MR300-SARK100-Firmware/tree/73c5250ae2730607a6a26db387411d7306f92c6b/SARK100%20Firmware%20G1OJS).
 If you want to play with the source code, download the .zip file and, if you need to, look at [how to update the firmware from source code on Windows 10](https://github.com/G1OJS/G1OJS-MR300-SARK100-Firmware/EditingOnWindows10/).
 If you just want the firmware, just download the hex file.
 Either way, you'll need the bootloader software (SARK100_Firmware_Loader.zip) to send the firmware to the hardware unit.

 ## Credits
-With thanks to EA4FRB for designing the SARK100 hardware and Firmware and releasing this under the GPL license.
-I have released my version of the firmware under that same license, which is a requirement of that license itself.
+With thanks to EA4FRB for designing the SARK100 hardware and Firmware and releasing this under the GPL licence.
+I have released my version of the firmware under that same licence, which is a requirement of that licence itself.